Vreij-Lal/chat-application/README.md

 ### Important: Not responsive

 ### Note:
-The project is an MVP created in one week.
+The project is a greenfield project created in one week.
 I will continue working on it in the near future, by adding additional features such as using emoticons when sending a message , deleting sent messages, responsive design and more.